 The NSFetchedResultsController uses the sectionNameKeyPath to break the retrieved data into sections.
-Once the data is retrieved, the NSFetchedResultsController calls for a property on each entity using KVC (more on this in Chapter 10, OS X: Bindings, KVC, and KVO, on page ?).
+Once the data is retrieved, the NSFetchedResultsController calls for a property on each entity using KVC (more on this in Chapter 11, Bindings, KVC, and KVO, on page ?).
 The value of that property will be used to break the data into sections.
-In our current example, we have this set to nil, which means our data will not be broken into sections.
-However, we could easily add it, as follows:
+In our current example, we have this set to nil, which means our data won't be broken into sections.
+We can easily add it, as follows: